Choose an option from the list below

 Need a book or journal article and can’t get it via our online resources or catalog?
 Contact Interlibrary Loan, or ILL, for help obtaining resources from other libraries.
 Email email@example.com or Call 207.621.3349 and you will be directed to a staff member available to help answer your questions.

-Visit our Circulation section below for information on getting set up with a library card (crucial for access to online resources and interlibrary loan), and to learn about our circulation policies.
+Visit our Circulation information below for information on getting set up with a library card (for access to physical resources and interlibrary loan), and to learn about our circulation policies.

 Librarian Class visits